eva-giboulot/WaterMax/README.md

 Alternatively, the default model used by the scripts is [**mistralai/Mistral-7B-Instruct-v0.2**](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2).

-By default, *bfloat16* tensors are used, this might not be compatible with some GPUs.
-In this case, add **--fp16** or **--fp32** to the function call to use standard floating-point tensor types.
+By default, *bfloat16* tensors are used, this might not be compatible with some GPUs or sometimes leading to slow inference.
+In this case, use the **--fp16** or **--fp32** arguments to use standard floating-point tensor types.
 Similarly, quantized weights can be used by adding the **--quantize** argument.

 <!-- USAGE EXAMPLES -->
 ## Usage